 Troubleshooting and FAQ

-for Visual-PCRTM Mycoplasma Detection Kit
+for Visual-PCR Mycoplasma Detection Kit

 1. Negative reaction became blue color after PCR reaction.
 Why and how to prevent?